Illuminated tunnel provides direction and ensures safety

 Regent's Canal tunnel, tucked away near Islington's Wharf Road in London, is a popular pathway for pedestrians and cyclists.
 Although the tunnel is well-travelled, it lacked proper lighting for both wayfinding and safety purposes.
 Islington Council, the local governing arm, knew they needed to do something to provide a safer route for their residents.
 They contacted Architainment Lighting Ltd. to recommend, supply, and commission a new lighting solution for the tunnel.

 Architainment provided a unique solution that used both varied color temperatures of white light for general illumination and a color-changing effect to enhance the atmosphere along the canal.
-Architainment fitted Philips Color Kinetics iW Graze Powercore tunable white LED grazing fixtures to the center of the tunnel's ceiling to project a cool white light on the pedestrian side of the tunnel.
+Architainment fitted Color Kinetics iW Graze Powercore tunable white LED grazing luminaires to the center of the tunnel's ceiling to project a cool white light on the pedestrian side of the tunnel.
 These fixtures are connected to a motion sensor.
 The light changes from cool light to a warm, inviting white light as people move through the tunnel.
-Architainment fitted ColorGraze Powercore fixtures to the ceiling to project dynamic, color-changing light onto the canal side of the tunnel.
+Architainment fitted ColorGraze Powercore luminaires to the ceiling to project dynamic, color-changing light onto the canal side of the tunnel.
 These lights, programmed to run through a series of saturated colors during the dark hours, have shaped a new identity for a once dreary area.

 The new LED lighting system has improved the tunnel's general safety, and has added a fun and interactive element to this formerly dark pathway.